varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 ## Raw Data Vault (RDV)

-After Stage and Persised Stage steps have been completed - setup can begin for the Raw Data Vault step of this process.
+After Stage and Persisted Stage steps have been completed - setup can begin for the Raw Data Vault step of this process.

 In this scenario, setting up the RDV will include the following steps.